asaromi/money-management-api/README.md

 This project is developed using NodeJS and ExpressJS as the main framework, and using PostgreSQL as the main database.
 The project also using `sequelize` as the ORM to manage the database.

+**Why MVC and MVCSR Pattern?**

+The project is developed with MVCSR (Model-View-Controller-Service-Repository) pattern.
+The main purpose of this pattern is to separate the business logic and the database logic, so it can be more maintainable and scalable.
+The pattern is more familiar and simple for me.
+Especially for the latest few months, I have been learning and implementing it and other related pattern like OOP.

 Requirements
 ----
 - NodeJS (develop using Node18) - for more info or documentation you can access [here](https://nodejs.org)